 - Mind Your Deadlines: Before you reach the minimum spend deadline call your credit card company and confirm everything is on track to earn your points.

-Travel Hacking is an incredible way to explore the world with very little cash outlay, though as we explained, it’s not without its own hurdles and learning curves.
+Award Travel is an incredible way to explore the world with very little cash outlay, though as we explained, it’s not without its own hurdles and learning curves.
 Don’t get dismayed if you aren’t earning a million miles in the first month.
 Take it slow and steady, learn from those who have laid a path before you, and you will be relaxing on that remote beach before you know it.

-Travel Hacking 101 Resources
+Award Travel 101 Resources